w3c/webextensions/proposals/browser_test_api.md

 - `expectedError` (string | RegExp, optional)
 - `message` (string, optional)

+**Returns**
+- (Promise) – A promise that will be resolved once the assertion is complete.
+The promise resolves if the passed-in promise rejects as expected (matching `expectedError` if specified).
+The promise rejects if the passed-in promise resolves unexpectedly or rejects with an error different from `expectedError`.

 **`browser.test.succeed(message)`**
 Immediately marks the current test as passed, optionally with a custom message.
 This is helpful in cases where returning a Promise or `undefined` is less obvious than explicitly indicating success.